 6. Doesn’t want to talk about finances with you

-Apart from taking over the financing of the household, your hubby does not entertain any open discussions about money.
-If you have noticed a significant drop in account balance and ask him about it, the answers are unreliable and flimsy.
+Apart from taking over the financing of the household, your husband does not entertain any open discussions about money.
+If you have noticed a significant drop in the account balance and ask him about it, the answers are unreliable and flimsy.
 Not only does he not give you any clear answers but makes it a point that you don’t have easy access to bank and credit card statements.

 7. Revenge splurging

 You got a new phone because your old phone was decades old with a broken screen?
-Alright then!
-I will get the Dell Alienware because …just.
+All right then, I will get the Dell Alienware just because.
 This kind of revenge splurging is not hard to miss and if this kind of behavior is a pattern in your marriage, it’s time to get some help.
 Financial toxicity can not come in a clearer form than this.

 8. You cannot go over the given spending quota

-Therapists talk about how many a time one of the partners is given an “allowance” for weekly spending.
+Therapists talk about how many a time a partner is given an “allowance” for weekly spending by the other.
 If your husband sets a weekly limit for you for spending, get out.
 And get out fast.
 Allowance is to be given by a parent to a child.
-A marital relationship where both earners do not have the same right on the money is a troubling marriage.
+A marital relationship where both partners do not have the same right on the money is a sign of trouble.

 9. You discover hidden debts